John C. Lincoln: Commonwealth Land Party

-Lincoln became a member of the Commonwealth Land Party and in 1924, was nominated by the party for vice-president with William J. Wallace, from New Jersey, running for president in the Presidential Elections of 1924.
-The Wallace and Lincoln team received 2,778 of the Popular vote and 0 Electoral votes in comparison with the Republican Party's candidates Calvin Coolidge and Charles G. Dawes who received 15,725,016 of the Popular votes and 382 Electoral votes thus, winning the Presidential election.
+Lincoln became a member of the Commonwealth Land Party and in 1924, was nominated by the party for vice-president with William J. Wallace, from New Jersey, running for president in the presidential elections of 1924.
+The Wallace and Lincoln team received 2,778 of the popular vote and 0 electoral votes in comparison with the Republican Party's candidates Calvin Coolidge and Charles G. Dawes who received 15,725,016 of the popular votes and 382 electoral votes thus, winning the presidential election.

 Sunnyslope, Arizona

 Lincoln's first wife was Myrtle H Humphrey Lincoln.
 On April 4, 1892, he had a daughter with Myrtle whom they named Louise Lincoln.
 Myrtle died in 1913.
 He later met and married Helen Colville.
 Helen was a college graduate and former educator who taught math and science.
 On June 15, 1922, she gave birth to a child, whom they named Joseph Colville Lincoln.
 Eventually, they had two more daughters and three sons.

 In 1931, Lincoln's wife Helen was diagnosed with tuberculosis.
 He learned about the Desert Mission which was founded in 1927, by Marguerite Colley and Elizabeth Beatty in Sunnyslope, Arizona.
 This was a facility – a comprehensive, faith-based community center – that provided for the medical, social, and religious needs of the people living in the Sunnyslope Community.
 He was also told that the dry air and climate in Arizona was good for those who suffered from the disease.
 He then decided to move, with Helen and their three children, from Cleveland to Sunnyslope for the sake of his wife's health.
 Within two years, Helen was again healthy and the Lincoln's started to work with the Desert Mission, the haven for the sick and poor of Sunnyslope.
 He promoted Phoenix as a haven for health seekers.

 In 1933, the Lincolns’ made an initial donation of $2,000 which helped buy 20 acres for the Mission's expansion.
 This initial donation was the first of many contributions which he made to the organization which was renamed the John C. Lincoln Health Network in 1954.
 Helen fought and worked for the burgeoning network.
 Lincoln became the director of the Desert Mission of the Young Men’s Christian Association and the Good Samaritan Hospital in Arizona.

-In 1936, there were approximately 600 residents in Sunny Slope.
+In 1936, there were approximately 600 residents in Sunnyslope.
 There was still much vacant land, covered with vegetation and cacti.
 As the Sunnyslope neighborhood grew, the medical functions of the Desert Mission became a separate entity by the 1950s, later known as the John C. Lincoln Health Network, and now known as "HonorHealth" after a 2013 merger with Scottsdale Healthcare.
 The Desert Mission remains in operation as a subsidiary of this healthcare group.